ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 --- abstract

-This document specifies methods for encrypting and obfuscating IP addresses, providing both deterministic format-preserving and non-deterministic constructions.
-These methods address privacy concerns raised in {{!RFC6973}} and {{!RFC7258}} regarding pervasive monitoring and data collection.
+This document specifies methods for encrypting and obfuscating IP addresses for privacy-preserving storage, logging, and analytics.
+These encrypted addresses enable data analysis and correlation while protecting user privacy, addressing concerns raised in {{!RFC6973}} and {{!RFC7258}} regarding pervasive monitoring.
 The methods apply uniformly to both IPv4 and IPv6 addresses by converting them into a 16-byte representation.

-Three concrete instantiations are defined: `ipcrypt-deterministic` uses AES-128 for deterministic encryption with format preservation; `ipcrypt-nd` uses KIASU-BC with an 8-byte random tweak for non-deterministic encryption; and `ipcrypt-ndx` uses AES-XTS with a 16-byte random tweak.
-Non-deterministic modes prepend the tweak to produce larger ciphertexts that resist correlation attacks.
+Three concrete instantiations are defined: `ipcrypt-deterministic` provides reversible deterministic encryption with format preservation, always producing the same output for a given input; `ipcrypt-nd` and `ipcrypt-ndx` provide non-deterministic encryption that produces different outputs for the same input by incorporating randomness.
+All methods are reversible with the encryption key.
+Non-deterministic modes produce larger outputs to prevent correlation of identical inputs while maintaining full reversibility.

 --- middle